Protecting against fraud or unauthorised activity

 Be cautious of sharing your UPI PIN on websites or forms sent to you via a link.

-You don't need to enter your UPI PIN to receive money: Entering your UPI PIN means that you are paying someone.
+You don't need to enter your UPI PIN to receive money: Entering your UPI PIN means you are paying someone.
 Pay attention to which direction your money is moving in.

 What to do if you are a victim of a fraud transaction?